spudtrooper/wordpath/README.md

 # wordpath

 A word game where you try to connect words (scrabble-style) from a start square to and end square and avoid obstacles along the way.
-I'm certain this is going to be my ticket to fame and fortune.

 See the [prototype](https://spudtrooper.github.io/wordpath)